 - 115 g unsalted butter

 - 1 tsp baking powder

 - 2 tsp ground ginger

-- 1 tbsp Greek (or plain) yogurt
+- 1 tbsp Greek yogurt or plain yogurt

 - 80 g cream cheese

 - Preheat oven to 180C and grease two baking tins (I used 16cm tins but 17 is fine)

 - Place the rhubarb and all other ingredients for the filling in a small pan and bring to the boil

 - Lower the heat and simmer for 20 minutes or untill everything is pulpy, allow to cool

 - Remove the vanilla pod and wash and dry and pop it in a jar of sugar to get vanilla sugar or to use again